Gabighz/learning-stuff/Java/AssetsExchange/README.md

 Technologies that have been used so far:

-- Java 19, Spring Boot + Data + Cloud, Gradle, Groovy, Spock, Eureka, Hibernate, PostgreSQL ([starter script here](https://github.com/Gabighz/learning-stuff/blob/master/Java/AssetsExchange/exchangeassets/transaction-history/src/main/resources/starter.sql)), Redis (with Redisson)
+- Java 19, Spring Boot + Data + Cloud, Gradle, Groovy, Spock, Hibernate, PostgreSQL ([starter script here](https://github.com/Gabighz/learning-stuff/blob/master/Java/AssetsExchange/exchangeassets/transaction-history/src/main/resources/starter.sql)), Redis (with Redisson), Kafka

-Planned integrations:
+### Justifications

-- Kafka as a message queue to address possible congestion.
-It should sit between the order receiving service and the order processing service (i.e. Trading Engine).
-This would decouple these services allowing them to scale independently, provide fault tolerance by ensuring that messages are not lost in case of failures in the processing service and allow it to catch up with a backlog of orders in case of congestion.
+- Kafka is used as a message queue to address possible congestion.
+It should sit between the services, with a topic from the order-receiving-service to the trading-engine and another topic for trading-engine to transaction-history-service.
+This decouples these services, allowing them to scale independently, provide fault tolerance by ensuring that messages are not lost in case of failures in the processing service and allow it to catch up with a backlog of orders in case of congestion.
+Lastly, from my experience and from a development perspective, it is **a lot** easier to have it for communication between services than Eureka + Feign (used in previous iterations).
+- Redis is used as a primary in-memory database for to-be-filled orders.
+Given that orders, in a hypothetical scenario, would come and go really fast, its low-latence and high throughput makes it suitable for this.
+Persistance is traded-off for speed.
+The default persistance option is used: RDB persistence with snapshots every 15 minutes.

+Planned integrations / tech stack improvements:

+- An observability stack.
+- Sharded PostgreSQL cluster.
+- Sharded Redis cluster.
+- A production-grade multi-broker Kafka cluster (current replication factor is 1)
-- Infrastructure-related: Nginx, Docker, Kubernetes & Eureka *, Terraform for AWS, a CI/CD config probably for Jenkins.
+- Infrastructure-related: Nginx, Docker, Kubernetes, Terraform for AWS, a CI/CD config probably for Jenkins.

-\* - Will first use Eureka for service discovery.
-Then in a second version, named `exchangeassets-k8s`, will use Kubernetes and not Eureka.

 ## Usage
 The following API endpoints are available on the current implementation: